The Cougar Classic at the University of Houston

 I'm fine with speed in PF - but same as other debates, enunciate clearly!

 More than any other debate, I expect PFers to be respectful of opponents.
-Be confident, be aggressive, never show contempt.
+Be confident, be aggressive, and never show contempt.

 Most (not all, but most) topics benefit from a framework, so have one!
 Tell me how to evaluate the round so I can judge the debate on what's debated, not on my preconceived notions of what's important.